dancer1325/CppCoreGuidelines/CppCoreGuidelines.md

 * avoids undefined behavior by enforcing a key C++ language rule

-# <a name="S-gsl"></a>GSL: Guidelines support library
+# GSL: Guidelines support library

-The GSL is a small library of facilities designed to support this set of guidelines.
-Without these facilities, the guidelines would have to be far more restrictive on language details.
+* GSL
+  * == 💡small library of facilities💡 /
+    * 's design
+      * 👀support this set of guidelines👀

 The Core Guidelines support library is defined in namespace `gsl` and the names might be aliases for standard library or other well-known library names.
 Using the (compile-time) indirection through the `gsl` namespace allows for experimentation and for local variants of the support facilities.